projectawakening/builder-examples/vending-machine/readme.md

 ```

 #### Ratios
-A ratio with the in being 1 and out being 2 means that for every item a player puts into the deployable, they get two items from it.
+IN_RATIO=1 and IN_RATIO=2 means for every item a player puts into the deployable, they get two items from it.

 You can alter this ratio how you want, but be careful not to accidentally give away your whole supply of items with the wrong ratio.